co-cart/co-cart/readme.txt

 ### What's New?

 In this release we have added a plugin update prevention system as a safety measure.
-For the moment it will detect even the minor releases while we are making adjustments but it's designed mostly for detecting major changes.
+For the moment it will detect for compatibility with minor releases while we are making adjustments but it's designed mostly for detecting major changes.
 All CoCart add-ons that we release will now check for CoCart's requirements and will help you decide to update or not until your ready to do so.

 * Added plugin headers to be used for detecting CoCart add-ons or plugins that support CoCart.
 * Auto-updates are disabled should a CoCart add-on active have not tested with the latest release available.